-L1 Retail aims to buy and build 21st-century retail stars.
+L1 Retail's strategy is to identify and invest in companies that are well-positioned platforms for long-term growth and sustainable competitive differentiation.
 We are leveraging our strong track record in retail to invest in and build the next generation of retailers internationally.

 Karl-Heinz Holland served eight years as Chief Executive of Lidl Group, the pioneering German food retailer.

 Clive Humby, one of the founders of dunnhumby (today part of Tesco), was pioneering the use of data in retail organisations long before the existence of ‘big data’.